 Apply for Federal Student Aid

-Fill out the FAFSA®.
+Be sure to fill out the Free Application for Federal Student Aid (FAFSA).
 Unlike undergrad education, direct subsidized loans are not available to graduate students.
 Your loans will also be considered in conjunction with any federal loans you took out as an undergrad when it comes to determining the number of federal loans you’re eligible for as a grad student.
 Talking to the financial aid office at the schools you’re considering attending can also help you understand what loans, scholarships, and other programs may be available to you.

 Consider Private Loans

+Some students may find they need more money than they are offered in federal loans, and that’s where private graduate student loans student loans.
 Private lenders generally won’t lend more than what it costs to go to school, and rates and terms will vary.
-Some students may find they need more money than they are offered in federal loans.
-Note that because private student loans lack the borrower protections that federal loans offer (like Public Service Loan Forgiveness or deferment options) it’s generally recommended that borrowers rely on these after exhausting all federal aid options.
+Note that because private student loans lack the borrower protections that federal loans offer (like Public Service Loan Forgiveness or deferment options) it’s generally recommended that borrowers rely on these after tapping all federal aid options.